rkdesai7/KorfLab_HMM_Decoding/HMM_Decoding/README.md

 # Overview

-A project meant to decode Hidden Markov Models of exon and intron states of genetic sequences.
+This is a project meant to Hidden Markov Models of exon and intron states of genetic sequences.

 ### Data